wso2/docs-ei/en/streaming-integrator/docs/guides/extracting-data-from-static-sources-in-real-time.md

 1. Download and install MySQL.

 2. Enable binary logging in the MySQL server.
-For detailed instructions, see [Enabling the Binlog tutorial by debezium](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).
+For detailed instructions, see [Debezium documentation - Enabling the binlog](https://debezium.io/docs/connectors/mysql/#enabling-the-binlog).

+    !!!note
+        If you are using MySQL 8.0, use the following query to check the binlog status:
+        ```
+        SELECT variable_value as "BINARY LOGGING STATUS (log-bin) ::"
+        FROM performance_schema.global_variables WHERE variable_name='log_bin';
+        ```

 3. Start the MySQL server, create the database and the database table you require as follows: